c31io/tect/README.md

 ### 🟩 Get sums on each RGB channels

-- On click, the sensor border hides to capture a 2x wider view.
+- On click, the sensor border hides to capture a 2x wider view
+- On right click, show the captured view
 - ✅ Done, click again to overwrite
 - Gamma correction: Q, E